hey-red/ImageSharp.AVCodecFormats/README.md

 using SixLabors.ImageSharp.Formats.Jpeg;
 using SixLabors.ImageSharp.Processing;

-// Import decoders
-using HeyRed.ImageSharp.AVCodecFormats.Avi;
-using HeyRed.ImageSharp.AVCodecFormats.Mkv;
-using HeyRed.ImageSharp.AVCodecFormats.Mov;
-using HeyRed.ImageSharp.AVCodecFormats.Mp3;
-using HeyRed.ImageSharp.AVCodecFormats.Mp4;
-using HeyRed.ImageSharp.AVCodecFormats.MpegTs;
-using HeyRed.ImageSharp.AVCodecFormats.Webm;
-using HeyRed.ImageSharp.AVCodecFormats.Wmv;
+using HeyRed.ImageSharp.AVCodecFormats;

-// Create your custom configuration with required decoders var configuration = new Configuration(
+// Create custom configuration with all available decoders var configuration = new Configuration().WithAVDecoders(); // With options WithAVDecoders(options)

+// Or only required decoders
+var configuration = new Configuration(
     new AviConfigurationModule(),
     new MkvConfigurationModule(),